Mostafa1Jamal1/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - Returns 0 and prints 0 if n is zero
 - Returns -1 and prints - if n is less than zero

+6-abs.c > is a source code for a function that computes the absolute value of an integer.
+- Prototype: int _abs(int);